blackducksoftware/detect_rescan/README.md

 The Black Duck server URL and API token are required and can be specified either as environment variables (`BLACKDUCK_URL` and `BLACKDUCK_API_TOKEN`), in a project application-project.yml file (specified using `--spring.profiles.active`) or as command line arguments (`--blackduck.url` and `--blackduck.api.token`).

-# ARGUMENTS
+# DETECT RESCAN SPECIFIC ARGUMENTS

-The script provides some options in addition to the standard Synopsys Detect arguments as follows:
+The script supports all standard Synopsys Detect options, but also supports some additional options as follows:

     --quiet         - Hide Synopsys Detect standard output and other non-essential script notifications.
     --report        - Use to extract summary values after the scan completions including number of policy violations and counts of component vulnerability, license and operational risks identified.